-ANDREW APGAR (1967 - 2020) - Obituary
+Andrew Apgar (1967 - 2020) - Obituary

-INGLESIDE - Andrew Sanborn Apgar died suddenly September 9, 2020 at age 53, the result of a single vehicle car accident.
+Andrew Sanborn Apgar of Ingleside, IL, died suddenly September 9, 2020 at age 53, the result of a single vehicle car accident.
 Born in New Jersey, he moved to Illinois, graduating from John Hersey High School in 1985.
 He earned his bachelor's degree at Southern Illinois University-Carbondale.
 Andy was a dog lover, culinary genius, gardener and loyal friend to many.
-He was an artist/ glass blower, carpenter, dog trainer, and moving specialist.
-Preceded in death by his mother, Jean Apgar in 2003, he is survived by his father and his wife, Olin and Doreen Apgar; siblings, Geoffrey Olin Apgar (Patricia Campeau) and Myrina Elizabeth (James) Figiel; nieces, Bethany, Jessica, Emma, Elizabeth, and Abigail "Avi" and nephews, Collin, Matthew, Ryan, and Jonathan; his canine girls, Raven and Harley Quinn; and countless friends, who he considered family.
+He was an artist/glass blower, carpenter, dog trainer, and moving specialist.
+Preceded in death by his mother, Jean Apgar in 2003, he is survived by his father and his wife, Olin and Doreen Apgar; siblings, Geoffrey Olin Apgar (Patricia Campeau) and Myrina Elizabeth (James) Figiel; nieces (Bethany, Jessica, Emma, Elizabeth, and Abigail "Avi") and nephews (Collin, Matthew, Ryan, and Jonathan); his canine girls Raven and Harley Quinn; and countless friends, who he considered family.
 A formal gathering is not yet planned.
 For now, enjoy a Bears game and he will be there.
 Memorials in Andy's name may be given to RescueMe.Org

+, Kay's Animal Shelter, K9s for Warriors, or any no-kill dog shelter you prefer.

 .